OrestasAugu/Simple-WebPage-With-Reg-Login-AdminCP/README.md

-# Simple-WebPage-With-Reg-Login-AdminCP
+# Simple WebPage With Registration/Login and Admin/User Control Panel
-A first year Rich Internet Applications Module small project of our own html webpage with implementation of login/reg and admin cp with sql.
+A first year Rich Internet Applications Module assesment of html webpage creation and then php implementation of login/reg and admin cp with sql database.

+##Please refer to report.pdf for brief information.